jeticg/Evangelion-Uebersicht-Widget/README.md

 ![alt text](https://github.com/jeticg/Evangelion-Uebersicht-Widget/raw/master/support/updateButton.png "Say hi to update button!")

+## Memory Usage VS Memory Pressure
+Starting from 0.X11a, memory cell will be displaying memory pressure level (NORMAL, WARN, CRITICAL).
+The reason behind this move is simple: memory usage percentage make little sense in OSX now.

+A few years ago, OSX implemented a new virtual memory technology called memory compression (OK it's actually ancient, but people stopped using it as memory got larger back in the 90s).
+It is this technology that renders memory percentage information less useful.
+Imagine you have a lot of stuff taking up memory, but you could not tell exactly how much because you do not know how many of them are compressed.
+Memory pressure aims at showing exactly that.
+When there are too much stuff compressed in memory that it is slowing down performance, the memory pressure level raises.
+OSX defines 3 levels: NORMAL, WARN, CRITICAL.
+In NORMAL, everything will be fine and there is no performance issue.
+When it reaches WARN, there will be noticeable drop in performance and this is when one should take action to clean up one's memory (or upgrade one's RAM).
+As soon as it reaches CRITICAL, the computer will likely freeze up (too busy doing memory stuff than doing actual computations) and ask you to terminate certain processes.

+In short, take actions when you see the memory cell turn red!

 ## Major Update Notice!
 If you are using an earlier version of this widget (before 0.X2a), please consider installing the versions after 0.X2a.
 I managed to solve the performance problem, now in alert mode it will only require 10% of the earlier version's energy, and 20% of the earlier version's CPU!